phazingazrael/OB_Template/0A_Templates/0A_Index.md

 - [[0A_1_5_YearlyReview]]
     - Review of the past year
 - [[0A_1_6_WeeklyLog]]
     - Log of Week
 - [[0A_1_7_DailyLog_V2]]
     - Log of every day activity Version 2
 - [[0A_1_8_WeeklyReview_V2]]
-	- Review of how the weak went Version 2
+    - Review of how the week went Version 2
 - [[0A_1_9__MonthlyLog_V2]]
     -  Review of how the month went Version 2
 - [[0A_1_10_WeeklyLog_V2]]
     - Log of Week V2
 ## 2️⃣ - Lists
 - [[0A_2_1_List]]
     - Task List